Best bone conduction headphones Android Central 2021

 - Not as colorful as F3

 Niche wearers seeking bone conduction can start by considering the AfterShokz Aeropex because it offers the best performance and flexibility today.
-Improved sound, fit and battery life stand out for the right reasons, ensuring you get an experience that won't disappoint.
-There are compelling choices beyond that, especially if you're on a tighter budget, or really need something to swim with, but it's the best of the bunch right now.
+Improved sound, fit, and battery life stand out for the right reasons, ensuring you get an experience that won't disappoint.
+Of course, there are compelling choices beyond that, especially if you're on a tighter budget or really need something to swim with, but it's the best of the bunch right now.

 Credits — The team that worked on this guide

 Ted Kritsonis loves taking photos when the opportunity arises, be it on a camera or smartphone.
 Beyond sports and world history, you can find him tinkering with gadgets or enjoying a cigar.

 We may earn a commission for purchases using our links.
 Learn more.